Literacy

 • Access vocabulary, delivered by teachers each lesson, to improve students’ knowledge about word morphology, etymology and build cultural capital.

-• RfP (Reading for Pleasure), in tutor time every week, to broaden students’ literary horizons and promote wellbeing.
+• RfP (Reading for Pleasure), in tutor time and across curriculums, to broaden students’ literary horizons and promote wellbeing.

-• Reciprocal Reading or ‘the Fab Four’ skills (predict, question, clarify, summarise), taught in English lessons once per fortnight, to develop reading expertise so students can confidently annotate text in any subject.
-Included in the programme is a bronze, silver, gold reading rewards system.
+• Reciprocal Reading or ‘the Fab Four’ skills (predict, question, clarify, summarise), led by form tutors once per week, to develop reading and oracy expertise so students can confidently read challenging texts in any subject.

 • Bespoke interventions: we follow the latest research into literacy and deliver interventions e.g. Lexonik Leap and Lexonic Advance for students who struggle with areas of literacy.